AdobeDocs/campaign-classic.en/help/platform/using/about-fda.md

 * **Load external database** - You can use the external data in the [Data loading](../../workflow/using/data-loading--rdbms-.md) (RDBMS) activity.
 Learn more in [this page](../../workflow/using/data-loading--rdbms-.md).

-* **Adding information and links** - The [Enrichment](../../workflow/using/enrichment.md) activity lets you to add additional data to the workflow's worktable as well as links to an external table.
-For this reason, it can use data from an external database.
+* **Adding information and links** - The [Enrichment](../../workflow/using/enrichment.md) activity lets you to add additional data to the worktable of the workflow, and links to an external table.
+In this context, it can use data from an external database.
 Learn more in [this page](../../workflow/using/enrichment.md).